 It is key to several aspects of human health, including digestion, immunity, metabolism, neurobehavioral traits, and many other integral functions.
-Gut bacteria supply essential nutrients, synthesize vitamin K, aid the digestion of cellulose, and promote angiogenesis.
+These bacteria supply essential nutrients, synthesize vitamin K, aid the digestion of cellulose, and promote angiogenesis.

 Their primary function is to break down food and turn them into nutrients that your body can consume.
-Good bacteria are an irreplaceable part of your gut flora, and they do much more than just digesting your food.
+Good bacteria are an irreplaceable part of your gut flora, and they do much more than just digest your food.

 Any change in the composition of the gut ecosystem can disturb this equilibrium.
 Many factors can aid in this variance.
 Some of them are: